aws-samples/aws-refactoring-to-serverless/implementation/replace-polling-with-callback/README.md

 ## Testing it out

-- First, let's invoke the state machine that polls for the message:
+- First, let's invoke the state machine that polls for the message.
+Please replace <state-machine-arn>  with arn of deployed 'StepFunctionWithCallback' StepFunction.
 ```
 aws stepfunctions start-execution \
 --state-machine-arn <state-machine-arn> \